Cancer Patient Diet

 Second and third stages (Stage II and III):

-In the first and second stages, the size of the tumor increases, and cancer cells also start spreading to the nearby organs and lymph nodes.
+Here, the size of the tumor increases.
+The cancer cells also start spreading to the nearby organs and lymph nodes.
+In this case, your diet will have more protein.
+Your cancer patient diet might come with some supplements.

 Fourth stage (Stage IV):

-This is the last and most dangerous stage of cancer, also known as metastatic cancer.
+This is the last and most dangerous stage of cancer.
+It is also known as metastatic cancer.
 In this stage, cancer starts spreading to other parts of the body.
+Your expert may give you a Cancer patient diet during chemotherapy.

-What role does nutrition plays in the treatment of cancer?
+What role does nutrition play in the treatment of cancer?

 If your nausea doesn’t disappear, your doctor can prescribe anti-nausea medications.